dioraeg/degree-celsius-website/README.md

 ## Navigation & Layout
 The sidebar on the left contains links such as Home, Why Us, Services, Projects, Reviews, and Contact.
 Each of these links scrolls the visitor directly to the relevant section on the page.
-There are no page reloads — everything happens instantly, which improves usability and performance.
+There are no page reloads, everything happens instantly, which improves usability and performance.

 ## Page Sections Explained
 ### Hero (Top of Page)